-Whether a state adopts a monist or dualist position toward international law can significantly influence how easily international law is internalized into the domestic system.
-A monist state is one in which, after ratification or governmental acceptance of a principle of international law, that law automatically becomes part of the domestic law of the state and can be applied by state courts and relied on by citizens of that state (Zartner, 2014).
+Whether a state adopts a monist or dualist position toward international law can influence how easily international law is internalized into the domestic system.
+A monist state is one in which, after ratification or governmental acceptance of a principle of international law, that law automatically becomes part of the domestic law of the state and can be applied by state courts and relied on by citizens of that state (Keyuan, 2010; Zartner, 2014).
 No further domestic action is required to make the international law binding.
 While the extent of monism may vary somewhat, the following states are all generally classified as monist states: the Netherlands, Japan, Mexico, Portugal, Spain, and Switzerland.
+Many francophone African countries have also adopted a more Monist approach (Fombad, 2012).
 This does not mean that in a monist state ratification of an international treaty, for example, automatically integrates the international law into the domestic societal perceptions of law, since the norm internalization process still must occur.
 What it does mean, however, is that the internalization process may be facilitated by the absence of additional layers of institutional involvement before the norm has a chance to cascade into the societal consciousness.
 Thus, the likelihood of internalization is improved.

 Many states are not clearly monist or dualist and may retain elements of both approaches to the internalization of international law.
-The United States Constitution, for example, appears to indicate that the US is a monist state by declaring that treaties are the supreme law of the land (US Constitution, Article VI).
+Some argue that this is actually a third approach to internalization, one that “attempts to modify the dualist position” and suggests there is no “common field” between international and domestic law; therefore, neither is more important in the legal hierarchy than the other (Keyuan, 2010, p.
+937).
+The two systems are rather “closely linked and infiltrate and supplement each other” (Keyuan, 2010, p.
+938).
+The United States Constitution, for example, appears to indicate that the U.S. is a monist state by declaring that treaties are the supreme law of the land (U.S. Constitution, Article VI).
 In practice, however, the United States acts primarily as a dualist state.
-In providing advice and consent, the US Senate often declares treaties non-self-executing, which means that for the provisions of the treaty to be applicable to US citizens and the US government domestically, legislation must be passed by Congress implementing the provisions of the treaty into US domestic law.
-Generally, only once this occurs may the provisions of the international treaty be relied on in a suit before domestic US courts.
+In providing advice and consent, the U.S. Senate often declares treaties nonself-executing, which means that for the provisions of the treaty to be applicable to U.S. citizens and the U.S. government domestically, legislation must be passed by Congress implementing the provisions of the treaty into U.S. domestic law.
+Generally, only once this occurs may the provisions of the international treaty be relied on in a suit before domestic U.S. courts.
 This contributes to the delay in internalization of international legal principles, which occurs often in the United States.
 A similar process occurs in Canada, where international customary norms are held to be automatically internalized under historical provisions of the common law, but where international treaty provisions must be “transformed into the domestic legal order through implementing legislation or another domestic law-making process” (LeBel & Gonsalves, 2006, p.
 4).

-The countries of the European Union (EU) provide an additional example of the role that monism and dualism play in the internalization of international law.
+In the countries of the European Union (EU), the role that monism and dualism play in the internalization of international law provides a different perspective.
 Individual member states of the EU each have monist or dualist positions ingrained in their domestic legal structures.
-For example, France, the Netherlands, and Spain all lean toward monism; Italy, Germany, and the United Kingdom are dualist.
+For example, France, the Netherlands, and Spain all lean toward monism; Italy, Germany, and the Republic of Ireland are dualist.
 Upon joining the European Union, however, each member state agrees to essentially act as a monist state in relation to European Union law.
 Particularly in the case of EU regulations, EU law is held to be immediately applicable in member states without further action of the part of domestic legislatures.
 Moreover, because the European Union has begun to legislate at the regional level on a number of subjects that are traditional topics of international treaties—such as human rights and the environment—this has allowed even dualist states that are members of the EU to more easily internalize certain international legal provisions into their domestic systems.

 Legal System and Institutional Design